FREQUENTLY ASKED QUESTIONS ABOUT VISITING ICELAND IN FEBRUARY

 In winter the nights are longer and darker than in summer.
 That’s why the best times of the year to visit Iceland for northern lights tours are between October and April.

 Due to the unpredictable nature of the northern lights, we cannot promise you will see them during your stay.
-But the aurora borealis are a natural marvel that continues to inspire awe and delight, and is definitely worth putting on your travel bucket list.
+But the aurora borealis are a natural marvel that continues to inspire awe and delight, and is definitely worth putting on your Iceland travel wish list.

 How to tour Iceland in February?